kaveet/nx/docs/node/getting-started/getting-started.md

 ## Create Nx Workspace

 Creating an Nx workspace is easy.
-Run the following command to set up an Nx workspace with an Angular app in it.
+Run the following command to set up an Nx workspace with an Express app in it.

 ```bash
 npx create-nx-workspace --preset=express